 Berlin today has a lot to live up to.
 Iggy and David, Berghain, and the Berlinale might be partly to blame for the city’s somewhat demanding reputation as a sexy spectacle for the senses.
 Not only is the place stupidly photogenic, its residents also seem to be scarily creative.

 If you’re one of them or you’re just visiting and you’d like to get in on the action for a weekend, now’s your chance.
-You can now make your own short film with just your phone during Raindance Berlin’s Make a Short Film on Your Smartphone weekend workshop which starts on the 31st of March.
+You can now make your own short film with just your phone during Raindance Berlin’s Make a Short Film on Your Smartphone weekend workshop which starts at the end of April.